celery/celery/docs/userguide/tasks.rst

 .. attribute:: Task.rate_limit

-    Set the rate limit for this task type, i.e. how many times in a given period of time is the task allowed to run.
+    Set the rate limit for this task type which limits the number of tasks that can be run in a given time frame.
+Tasks will still complete when a rate limit is in effect, but it may take some time before it's allowed to start.

     If this is :const:`None` no rate limit is in effect.
     If it is an integer, it is interpreted as "tasks per second".